isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 Arts and culture stakeholders are to comply to measures stipulated in this <a href="https://go.gov.sg/nacsmrrequirements" target="_blank">document</a> [last updated on 26 May 20] in Phase 1.
 You can also refer to the National Arts Council <a href="https://www.nac.gov.sg/whatwedo/support/sustaining-the-arts-during-covid-19/Operationalisation-of-Circuit-Breaker-Safe-Distancing-Measures.html" target="_blank">website</a>.

-Museum are to comply to measures stipulated in this <a href="https://go.gov.sg/nhbsmrrequirements" target="_blank">document</a> [last updated on 21 May 20] in Phase 1.
+Museum stakeholders are to comply to measures stipulated in this <a href="https://go.gov.sg/nhbsmrrequirements" target="_blank">document</a> [last updated on 21 May 20] in Phase 1.
 You can also refer to the National Heritage Board <a href="https://www.nhb.gov.sg/what-we-do/our-work/sector-development/museum-roundtable/public-advisory-on-covid-19" target="_blank">website</a>.

 #### **Built Environment**